 - 1 teaspoon salt

-Stir until dough is soft and easy to handle.
+Stir until the dough is soft and easy to handle.
 The dough may be slightly sticky.

 Kneading the dough.

 Sprinkle all-purpose flour lightly onto a pastry mat.
 Place dough onto a floured surface.
 Knead the dough by folding the dough, then push into the dough with the heel of your hands (pushing away from your body).
 You may find that a slight rocking motion helps.
 Turn the dough about a quarter of a turn.
 Repeat the process.
 Continue kneading for about 5 minutes.
 If the dough starts to stick, sprinkle the surface with more flour.